SimonCropp/Polyfill/readme.md

 ### System.Threading.Tasks.Extensions

-If consuming in a project that target `netframework`, `netstandard2`, or 'netcoreapp2', a reference to [System.Threading.Tasks.Extensions](https://www.nuget.org/packages/System.Threading.Tasks.Extensions/) nuget is required.
+If using ValueTask APIs and consuming in a project that target `netframework`, `netstandard2`, or 'netcoreapp2', a reference to [System.Threading.Tasks.Extensions](https://www.nuget.org/packages/System.Threading.Tasks.Extensions/) nuget is required.

 ```
 <PackageReference Include="System.Threading.Tasks.Extensions"